TOAST-DOCS/Gamebase/en/unreal-etc.md

 ![observer](http://static.toastoven.net/prod_gamebase/DevelopersGuide/observer_flow_001_1.11.0.png)

 #### Add Observer
-Gamebase Client에 Observer를 등록하여 각종 상태 변동 이벤트를 처리할 수 있습니다.
 By registering an observer at the Gamebase client, status change events can be processed.

 **API**